-The Delaware Underground Storage Tank Act was enacted to regulate the installation, operation, and abandonment of underground storage tanks in order to prevent the leakage of petroleum products and other hazardous liquids that results in degradation of the groundwater.
+The Delaware Underground Storage Tank Act was enacted to regulate the installation, operation, retrofitting, and abandonment of underground storage tanks in order to prevent the leakage of petroleum products and other hazardous liquids that results in contamination of groundwater.
 This act applies to tanks containing petroleum products or any of a number of other substances defined in CERCLA.
-Excepted from the statute are septic tanks, pipelines, surface pits and lagoons, storm water and wastewater collection systems, and storage tanks in an underground area if the tanks are situated upon or above the surface of the floor.
+Underground storage tank owners are required to register all new and existing underground storage facilities used for storing regulated substances, and all abandoned or nonoperational underground storage tanks taken out of service after January 1, 1974.
+Excepted from the statute are septic tanks, pipelines, surface pits and lagoons, storm water wastewater collection systems, and storage tanks in an underground area if the tanks are situated upon or above the surface of the floor.

-The Jeffrey Davis Aboveground Storage Tank Act was enacted to regulate the installation, operation, inspection, monitoring, and cleanup responsibilities associated with releases from, and financial responsibilities for, aboveground storage tanks.
+The Jeffrey Davis Aboveground Storage Tank Act was enacted to regulate the installation, operation, retrofitting, inspection, maintenance, monitoring, and cleanup responsibilities associated with releases from, and financial responsibilities for, aboveground storage tanks.
 The requirement to register aboveground tanks and the yearly registration fee schedule varies in accordance with tank size.
 With a few exceptions, all aboveground storage tanks greater than 250 gallons in capacity are subject to regulation under this act.
-Excepted from the statute are heating oil tanks for consumptive use on the premises less than 1,100 gallons in capacity, propane tanks, tanks for use on a farm less than 1,100 gallons in capacity, tanks used solely to store motor fuel or motor oil for noncommercial purposes (also less than 1,100 gallons in capacity), and tanks installed on a temporary basis.
+Excepted from the statute are septic tanks; pipelines; propane tanks; aboveground storage tanks of 1,100 gallons or less used solely (i) to store heating fuel for consumptive uses on the premises where stored, (ii) on a farm for production of crops or livestock, or (iii) to store motor fuel or motor oil for noncommercial purposes; and aboveground storage tanks installed on a temporary basis up to six months.